 In these videos and podcasts, economists and other experts from the Federal Reserve Bank of St. Louis talk about their new research, about economics-related topics that are in the news and about issues that are specifically related to the Fed.
-These videos are categorized as Timely Topics in Research, Timely Topics in the News and Timely Topics about the Fed.
+These videos and podcasts are categorized as Timely Topics in Research, Timely Topics in the News and Timely Topics about the Fed.

-Some of the videos are only a few minutes long; others are broken into parts that are a few minutes long each.
+Some of the videos and podcasts are only a few minutes long; others are broken into parts that are a few minutes long each.
 All are easy to follow.
-Links to related information are provided for those who would like to dig deeper.
+Links to related information are often provided for those who would like to dig deeper.

 The gap between rich and poor countries has grown exponentially since the days of Adam Smith.
 In the 1770s, rich countries were twice as well-off as poor countries.
 These days, GDP per capita is 35 times higher in rich countries than in poor.
 In this 3 ½ minute video, economist B. Ravikumar explains how he and other economists are looking at these cross-country income differences.